 As is the case with all abuse, the repercussions of elder abuse are omnipresent through several facets of the victim’s life.
 Whether the abuse is physical, emotional, or sexual, the wounds of trauma linger and seldom heal on their own.
 A study published in PubMed found that abused elders face a 300 percent higher mortality risk than elders who aren’t.

 How does that translate in legal terms?
-Well, if you’re an abuse victim who suffered as a result of a caretaker’s negligence, you can sue for similar damages that you would sue for in any other personal injury case.
+Well, if you’re an abuse victim who suffered because of a caretaker’s negligence, you can sue for similar damages that you would sue for in any other personal injury case.
 They include the following:

 ● Medical expenses